LGBT Discrimination in the Workplace

 Protect Your Rights with a New York Discrimination Lawyer

 Have you experienced LGBT discrimination at work?
-Mistreating a job applicant or employee because of their sexual orientation or gender identity violates the law.
+Discrimination based on sexual orientation or gender identity violates your rights.

 Know Your Rights – What Is LGBT Discrimination?